 CT-Scan & 3-D Computer Guided Implant Placement

-Patients should never have a dental placed without first having a CT-Scan to determine the optimal implant placement.
+Patients should never have a dental implant placed without first having a CT-Scan to determine the optimal implant placement.
 We utilize an in-office CT-Scanner to evaluate each patient prior to implant placement.
-In many cases, we use 3-D computer guidance to place implants.
+Dr. Devoll always uses 3-D computer guidance to place implants.
 The implant process is planned in detail using special software and the dental CT-Scan.
-With 3-D computer guidence, a guide is made that ensures the correct placement of the dental implants.

 Having Adequate Bone for Dental Implants